Indiana University

 Adding an attachment to a message

-In Mac OS X Mail, you may add an attachment when you are creating a new message, or when you are replying to or forwarding a message.
-To attach a file, you may either drag and drop it into the window of a message you are composing, or, while composing your message, follow the steps below:
+In Mac OS X Mail, you can add an attachment when creating a new message, or when replying to or forwarding a message.
+To attach a file, either drag and drop it into the window of your new message, or, while composing your message:

-1. In the window in which you are composing your message, click the Attach icon at the top.
+1. In the window of your new message, click the Attach icon or the paperclip icon at the top.

 2. In the sheet that drops down, navigate to the file you wish to attach, select it, and click Open or Choose File.